-Two students from the Department of Engineering Systems and Environment, Anna L. Cerf and Emily C. Chen, have won the 2020 School of Engineering Outstanding Student Award.
+Students from the Department of Engineering Systems and Environment, Anna L. Cerf and Emily C. Chen, have won two of the four 2020 School of Engineering Outstanding Student Awards.
 The award is given to a student or students — typically graduating fourth-years — who have demonstrated outstanding academic performance, leadership and service.
 It is one of UVA Engineering’s highest student honors.

 Anna Cerf’s Passion for Environmental Engineering Shows in Classroom, Lab and Sustainability Leadership

 Cerf will graduate May 16 with highest distinction with a B.S. in civil engineering and minor in urban and environmental planning.
 A Jefferson Scholar, Rodman Scholar, Raven Honor Society Member and Lawn resident, she has maintained the highest academic standards throughout her time at UVA while holding various positions as a research assistant, teacher’s assistant and intern, including three years in the UVA Office of Sustainability where she was most recently the recycling team leader.